Fire Station No. 23 (Los Angeles, California): Controversy over restoration and mismanagement

 Fire Station No. 23 became the subject of controversy again in 1995 when the Los Angeles Times ran a 2,200-word, front-page article reporting on alleged misuse of city funds by Olde 23, the nonprofit charged with restoration of the station.
 Even though plans for the fire department museum had shifted to another location years earlier, Olde 23 continued to live on, banking more than $200,000 in fees from film and television producers using the station house as a shooting location.
 The Times reported that ex-Chief Donald O. Manning had not told other city agencies about Olde 23's continued operations, and Olde 23 had failed to turn over the income, as required by city law.
-Investigations by the Times and the City Controller also revealed that some filming fees had been paid in cash to James Croak, an American artist who leased the building from the City of Los Angeles from 1978–85, but no illegality was found as Mr. Croak had the right to sub-lease the property for short periods as long as he notified the landlord that he was doing so.
+Investigations by the Times and the City Controller also revealed that some filming fees had been paid in cash to James Croak, an American artist who leased the building from the City of Los Angeles from 1978 to 1985, but no illegality was found as Mr. Croak had the right to sub-lease the property for short periods as long as he notified the landlord that he was doing so.
 Notably Mr. Croak used most of the money to replace missing brass fire poles, balustrades and other period fixtures that were missing.
 Other fees were not accounted for, and Olde 23 the museum non-profit had even collected fees for use of other city fire stations as shooting locations.
 Also, even after the city chose a new location for a fire department museum, the chief did not use the funds collected by "Olde 23" for the museum.
 The controversy came to light after an angry official for Warner Bros. wrote a memorandum complaining about "donations" to the Fire Department and referring to such donations as "extortion."

-After artist James Croak vacated Fire Station No. 23, a new “caretaker” named Daniel Taylor went on to live there for another twenty years.
+After artist James Croak vacated Fire Station No. 23, a new "caretaker" named Daniel Taylor went on to live there for another twenty years.
 Taylor also solicited donations for filming at the Fire Station which he put into his own nonprofit called Corporation for History, Art and Culture.
 On occasion, Taylor made the Fire Station available to neighborhood groups and sought to turn the space into a community center.
 Ultimately, Taylor was evicted by the City Attorney when it was found out that proper insurance was not in place.